IQSS/dataverse-frontend/docs/KEYCLOAK_DEPLOYMENT.md

 ### Add Builtin Users SPI

-Download the JAR file from [this link](https://github.com/IQSS/dataverse-frontend/blob/develop/dev-env/keycloak/keycloak-dv-builtin-users-authenticator-1.0-SNAPSHOT.jar), which corresponds the Builtin User SPI latest version, and place it in the `keycloak-26.X.X/providers` directory.
+Download the JAR file from [this link](https://github.com/IQSS/dataverse-frontend/blob/develop/dev-env/keycloak/keycloak-dv-builtin-users-authenticator-1.0-SNAPSHOT.jar), which corresponds to the latest version of the Builtin Users SPI, and place it in the `keycloak-26.X.X/providers` directory.

 ### Add Keycloak Custom Theme